knpuniversity/javascript/knpu/ep1-basics/object-prototype.md

 the upper-case "H" `Helper` object, it prints out as a function, but in its keys, it *does* have one called `calculateTotalWeight`.
 Oooh, mystery!

 This can be very confusing.
-So follow this next part closely and to the end - then I hope it'll all make sense!
+So follow this next part closely and all the way to the end.

 At this point, the `calculateTotalWeight` function is effectively still static.
 The only way that we can call that method is by saying `Helper.calculateTotalWeight` -